 Purchase with a HELOC – A HELOC, or home equity line of credit, allows you to borrow against the equity in your current home.
 If you qualify, you could use a HELOC to access money for your down payment, then pay it off when your home sells.

-Purchase with a bridge loan: A bridge loan is a short-term loan offered by a bank to cover your down payment, just until your sales close.
+Purchase with a bridge loan: A bridge loan is a short-term loan offered by a bank to cover your down payment, just until your sale closes.
 Make sure to talk to your banker about this option early in the process, because not all banks offer this product and it can be hard to qualify.

 Step 3: Identify which areas you would like to focus your efforts on